airxiaotian/java-challenge/readme.md

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:
+- I have 4 years experience in Java and I used Spring Boot for 1 years

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have never touch this technique until I knew this project
-- I'm a beginner and just recently learned Spring Boot
+- I just searched it on the Internet and make it worked
-- I know Spring Boot very well and have been using it for many years
+- I learnt alot in this test , thank you